 However, at the same time there is this sense of urgency which is created by many vendors in order to accelerate the transitions to the Internet of Things in several industries.

-While the technologies enabling the Internet of Things and the different ways the IoT is leveraged have certainly changed enormously in recent years and while the future opportunities and growth of the Internet of Things do look good, this ‘rush’ mentality isn’t necessarily what we need.
-And neither is the confusion that is created if you are interested in the Internet of Things and find yourself overwhelmed by thousands of reports, infographics and opinions, which on top often focus on messages and data that aren’t really making it clearer what the Internet of Things in practice can be for your organization or life.
+While IoT technologies and the different ways the IoT is leveraged have certainly changed enormously in recent years and while the future opportunities and growth of the Internet of Things do look good, this ‘rush’ mentality isn’t necessarily what we need.
+And neither is the confusion that is created if you are interested in the Internet of Things and find yourself overwhelmed by thousands of reports, and opinions, which on top often focus on messages and data that aren’t really making it clearer what the Internet of Things in practice can be for your organization or life.

 Hype cycles and the definition of the Internet of Things universe

-If we look at Gartner’s Hype Cycle for Emerging Technologies 2016, announced in August 2016, we see that several technologies, which traditionally are seen as part of the Internet of Things are still in the Innovation Trigger stage.
+If we look at Gartner’s Hype Cycle for Emerging Technologies 2016, we see that several technologies, which traditionally are seen as part of the Internet of Things are still in the Innovation Trigger stage.

 The connected home is reaching the peak of inflated expectations and IoT Platform technologies (along with blockchain and other technologies believed to enable the so-called platform revolution) still rank lower.
 Autonomous vehicles have past the peak of inflated expectations and move towards the through of disillusionment.
-However, wait a minute.
-Are autonomous vehicles part of the Internet of Things?
-They certainly need it and in a sense are indeed part of it.
-And so are fog computing and edge computing, are new sensor technologies and are all those consumer technologies and “smart anything” enablers.
+And so are fog computing and edge computing, new sensor technologies and are all those consumer technologies and “smart anything” enablers.
 Yet, it’s in the integration of all those technologies, IoT and blockchain, IoT and AI, IoT and drones and any combination of several ones whatsoever, that the real power sits.